billysbilling/ember-animated-outlet/README.md

 Ember Animated Outlet is a plug'n'play module to support animated route transitions in [Ember.js](http://emberjs.com/).

 The module is maintained by [Billy's Billing online accounting software](http://billysbilling.com/).
+We use it ourselves in our upcoming HTML5 mobile app.

 ## Demo